Biocomputing-Research-Group/CloudProteoAnalyzer/README.md

 3. Download ProRata
 4. Add the path of the executing files of Sipros Ensemble and ProRata to the system path
 ### Web Application Server Part
+1. Download and install Apache
+2. Download and install Raxport
-1. Download the source code
+3. Download the source code
-2.
+4. Create the Google client ID credentials (https://developers.google.com/workspace/guides/create-credentials) and download the credential JSON file
+5. setup the path of credential JSON file in resources.py